DarasMaria/spectral-phantom/README.md

 min_a  ||K a − F_obs||² + λ ||a||²
 ```

 The forward operator K is built from **Legendre polynomial basis functions** P_n(cos α), the natural basis for planetary phase curves.
-The regularisation parameter λ is selected via the **L-curve method** — a log-log plot of residual norm versus solution norm, with the optimal λ at the corner.
+The regularisation parameter λ is selected via the **L-curve method**, a log-log plot of residual norm versus solution norm, with the optimal λ at the corner.

 This is the same class of ill-posed inverse problem that appears in diffuse optical tomography image reconstruction, medical CT, and exoplanet atmosphere retrieval.